Quicksilver0218/React-Pagin/README.md

 *Oh!
 Let's check the DOM tree and the class names carefully, and then add some declarations to the global CSS file, even when you are just styling a specific pagination bar!*

 Okay!
-But now I want to change the number of buttons shown on the bar. *Ug...*
+But now I want to change the number of buttons on the bar. *Ug...*

 Let **React-Pagin** solves these problems.